Hawk Training | Our Equality and Diversity Policy

 - reporting any issues of discrimination, bullying or harassment

-- abide by this equality and diversity policy.
+- abide by this equality, diversity and inclusion policy.

 - have their own equality and diversity policies in place, including those associated polices.

 It is the responsibility of all staff, learners, and employers of learners to work together towards combating all forms of discrimination.
 This includes reporting all incidents of discrimination using Hawk Training procedures.

 Breaches of this equality and diversity policy will be taken seriously and may be regarded as misconduct.
 For staff at Hawk Training, for example, this may result in disciplinary action.
 For learners, this may involve disciplinary action, including suspension or withdrawal from the training programme.
 For employers, this may involve cessation of a learning contract.